J&J unit to pay $360 million to U.S. to resolve charity kickback probe

 A probe led by the U.S. Attorney’s Office for the District of Massachusetts has led to allegations that several drugmakers used these charitable foundations as a means to pay Medicare patients’ co-pays in violation of the Anti-Kickback Statute.

-Thursday’s settlement surpassed the largest accord previously announced by the office - an agreement by United Therapeutics Corp (UTHR.O) in December 2017 to pay $210 million to resolve claims it improperly used a charity to cover co-payments.
+Thursday’s settlement surpassed the largest accord previously announced by the office - an agreement by United Therapeutics Corp in December 2017 to pay $210 million to resolve claims it improperly used a charity to cover co-payments.

-Pfizer Inc (PFE.N) in May resolved similar allegations for nearly $23.85 million.
-Jazz Pharmaceuticals Plc (JAZZ.O) and Lundbeck (LUN.CO) earlier this year disclosed they had reached agreements to resolve similar claims for $57 million and $52.6 million, respectively.
+Pfizer Inc in May resolved similar allegations for nearly $23.85 million.
+Jazz Pharmaceuticals Plc and Lundbeck earlier this year disclosed they had reached agreements to resolve similar claims for $57 million and $52.6 million, respectively.

-Several other drugmakers have, since 2015, disclosed receiving subpoenas as a result of the investigation, including Gilead Sciences Inc(GILD.O), Novartis AG(NOVN.S), and Regeneron Pharmaceuticals Inc (REGN.O).
+Several other drugmakers have, since 2015, disclosed receiving subpoenas as a result of the investigation, including Gilead Sciences Inc, Novartis AG, and Regeneron Pharmaceuticals Inc.

 Reporting by Nate Raymond in Boston; Editing by Bernadette Baum